 If you've been accused of a sex crime in Fort Bend County, Montgomery County, Houston or elsewhere in Harris County, it's important to get the facts.
 You need a sex crime defense attorney who can determine if your case falls within or beyond the Texas statute of limitations for that crime.

 Fortunately, the Neal Davis Law Firm can help.
-We will give you free legal advice in the form of a case review after you contact us.
+We will give you legal advice in the form of a case review after you contact us.
 There's no charge and no obligation to you.

 After your initial consultation, you can decide how you want to proceed with your case.
 That may involve citing a Texas statute of limitations which protects you from prosecution after a certain time period has passed.